 The remainder of my flight to Reno went something this: The only book I had on my Kindle was Fear and Loathing in Las Vegas.
 I read about two sentences and realized that book was just not even kind of something I could handle while 40,000 feet above ground and on drugs.
 So I went to put it in the seat pouch in front of me and notice like 10 empty candy wrappers in there.
 Most people would be like, “Gross, don’t they clean in between flights?”
-But I was just like, “Fuck yeah!
+But I was just like, “Heck yes!
 There was a little kid sitting here before me and I had to LOOSEN the seatbelt?!”
-Then I paid $5 for a screwdriver and read Spirit Magazine or whatever the fuck it is, all the while playing that mind over matter game where you talk yourself out of peeing your pants.
+Then I paid $5 for a screwdriver and read Spirit Magazine or whatever, all the while playing that mind over matter game where you talk yourself out of peeing your pants.

 Then we landed in Reno, where dreams go to die/where I grew up.
 My ride was this hot, tattooed ginger dude who once took me on a date to the Lake Tahoe Shakespeare Festival and packed a picnic that included wine he poured into goblets.
 Fucking goblets, man.